Strategy for identifying Vera C. Rubin Observatory kilonova candidates for targeted gravitational-wave searches: Abstract

 \section{Abstract}

 Since the observation of the binary neutron star merger GW170817 and the associated kilonova AT2017gfo, the next joint gravitational-wave/optical kilonova has been highly anticipated.
 Overlapping observations between the Vera C. Rubin Observatory and the international gravitational-wave detector network are expected soon.
 Wide-field survey facilities, such as Rubin, can serve dual roles in gravitational-wave astronomy: conducting dedicated optical counterpart searches following gravitational-wave triggers and, through surveys such as the Legacy Survey of Space and Time (LSST), providing opportunities for fortuitous kilonova discoveries during routine operations.
 We use simulations to develop a strategy for identifying kilonova candidates observed by Rubin and processed by the \fink\ broker.
 These candidates can be used as astrophysical triggers for a targeted gravitational-wave search.
 We simulate kilonovae light-curves for the first year of Rubin with the latest observing strategy for the Wide-Fast-Deep and the Deep Drilling Fields.
-Assuming a kilonova rate of 250\,Gpc$^{-3}$\,yr$^{-1}$, we find that Rubin brokers should observe $\sim 4$ kilonovae per year with at least one alert above a signal-to-noise ratio of 5 within the gravitational-wave detector horizon ($\sim 350$\,Mpc).
+Assuming a kilonova rate of 250\,Gpc$^{-3}$\,yr$^{-1}$, we find that Rubin should observe $\sim 40$ kilonovae per year within the gravitational-wave detector horizon ($\sim 500$\,Mpc).
+However, only $\sim 4$ will be received by the brokers with a signal-to-noise ratio larger than 5.
 Most of these will be faint, and detected 1--2 days following the neutron star merger.
 Photometric and spectroscopic follow-up will be limited to large telescopes.
 Using archival data from the Zwicky Transient Facility (ZTF) and our proposed selection criteria, we estimate a minimum contamination of at least 30 events per month from other transients and variables, even under our strictest selection criteria.
 A deep gravitational-wave search targeting Rubin kilonova candidates may lead to the next multi-messenger discovery.

 \keywords{Gravitational wave astronomy --- Transients --- Kilonovae}